Skip to content

 Menu Close

-Home News Cleaner Water For Protected Species
+Home Cleaner Water For Protected Species

 Cleaner Water For Protected Species

 Kentucky is home to a vast underground network of caves, caverns, and waterways inhabited by endangered species, such as the blind salamander.
 At present, 57 amphibian species are known to occur in Kentucky (35 types of salamanders and 22 frogs and toads), so helping maintain the vital and delicate ecosystem was the main driver of this project.
-In addition, common rainwater and run-off are the lifeblood for this rare ecosystem.
+In addition, common rainwater and run-off are the lifeblood of this rare ecosystem.

 Kentucky is on a fast track to improve water quality across the state, so forward-thinking companies are looking to solutions-based partners like StormwateRx to solve their sensitive discharge challenges.
 Likewise, Newterra is committed to treating and restoring water and wastewater for both industry and municipalities, focusing on protecting the environment and these critical sensitive ecosystems and a legacy we are all proud to embrace.